Jim Knoblach: Minnesota House of Representatives

 Knoblach was first elected to the Minnesota House of Representatives in 1994 and served until early 2007 after declining to run in the 2006 election.
 During his years in office Knoblach chaired the House Capital Investment Committee for two terms (1999–2002) and the House Ways and Means Committee for two terms (2003–06).
 Knoblach also chaired the House Republican Election Committee from 1997 to 2001.
 Knoblach was also an Assistant Majority Leader from 1998 to 2002.

 In 2006, Knoblach ran for the Republican nomination for Minnesota's 6th congressional district and sought the party endorsement, but came in second of four to Michele Bachmann, who was then elected to Congress later that year.
 In 2014, Knoblach ran for State Representative in a different, more Democratic-leaning district, and narrowly defeated incumbent Zach Dorholt of District 14B, in what was then the most expensive State Representative race in Minnesota history.
 Knoblach was then named to again chair the House Ways and Means Committee.

 Allegations

 In September 2018, Knoblach dropped his reelection bid after MPR News reported that his daughter Laura alleged he had touched her inappropriately between the ages of 9 and 21.
 In an interview, Knoblach's attorney denied the allegations.
 A 2017 investigation of the allegations by local law enforcement resulted in no charges.
-St. Cloud police officer Trent Fischer stated that Knoblach's actions were "really inappropriate but not criminal" as Knoblach did not expose himself or touch his daughter under her clothes.
+St. Cloud police officer Trent Fischer called Knoblach's actions "really inappropriate but not criminal" as Knoblach did not expose himself or touch his daughter under her clothes.